Meenachil River: Economics and culture

 Meenachil river is the major river in Kottayam district and lakhs of people and many major towns and cities like Erattupetta, Palai, Ettumannur and Kottayam depend on this river for drinking water and water for commercial activities.
-In earlier days when road transport was not developed much, kettuvalloms used to transport goods through Meenachil up to 2 km above Erattupetta and take agricultural products like copra, spices and wood to Alleppy port.
+In earlier days when road transport was not developed much, kettuvalloms used to transport goods through Meenachil up to 2 km above Erattupetta and take agricultural products like copra, spices and wood to Alleppey port.
 Thousands of farmers use water from the river for agriculture.
-It is the natural channel for the discharge of rain water into the sea from eastern hills of Kottayam dist.
+It is the natural channel for the discharge of rain water into the sea from eastern hills of Kottayam district.
 In its banks have come up major cities and commercial centres which also are cradles of the culture of this area of Travancore.
 Meenachil river water enters the Vembanad lake before reaching the sea and has a major share in shaping the water bodies in and around Kottayam towards western coast and the backwaters.
 During monsoon the river can be full or flooding the nearby low-lying areas on many occasions.
 People who live near the river and its tributaries indeed are deeply concerned about the decline of the river's water retention capacity due to loss of tree cover, top soil loss and excessive legal and illegal sand mining and also the serious water pollution issues due to garbage disposal to the river all along the banks of the river.
 There is now acute shortage of water in summer.
 The mighty rain-fed river turns almost completely dry in summer.
-Unless some serious, immediate effort is not taken, Meenachil River will soon become highly polluted affecting lots of people who depend on the river.
+Unless some serious, immediate effort is taken, Meenachil River will soon become highly polluted affecting lots of people who depend on the river.

 Threat to the river

 Meenachil River face threat of Widespread illegal sand mining from sand mafia.
 Initially the banks of Meenachil River were very enriched with sands.
-Now the blanks of Meenachil River are filled with mud and grasses.
-The depth of river is increased by day by day due to illegal sand mining.
+Now the banks of Meenachil River are filled with mud and grasses.
+The depth of the river is increasing day by day due to illegal sand mining.

 Sewage pollution also causes contaminating water of Meenachil River especially in Summer seasons.

 Plastic, garbage and other material waste is another threat and use of heavy fertilizers on its plain and use of soap and heavy detergents also deteriorate its quality and beauty.

 Floods

-Meenachil River is not exceptional to annual floods during monsoon seasons and causing destruction to public life like any other big rivers.
+The Meenachil River is no exception to annual floods during monsoon seasons and causing destruction to public life like any other big rivers.
 Meenachil River is very dangerous and wild during flood seasons due to the depth of the river.
-The river always had huge flood in monsoon and can change from a steam to massive size just in minutes of rain.Big floods started reported about Meenachil River in 2018 and later became a major flood joining waters from other rivers in Kerala due to floods, rains, finally it also contributed to 2018 Kerala floods and major causality in human history.
+The river always had huge flood in monsoon and can change from a stream to massive size just in minutes of rain.Big floods started reported about Meenachil River in 2018 and later became a major flood joining waters from other rivers in Kerala due to floods, rains, finally it also contributed to 2018 Kerala floods and major casualty in human history.